Please read carefully and completely.

 - Artist(s)’s statement (may be integrated into the narrative)

-- Work samples – electronic submissions or links to work samples are preferred, however, you may send four copies of a CD or DVD if necessary.
+- Work samples – electronic submissions or links to work samples are preferred, however, you may send a CD or DVD if necessary.

 Note: A curriculum vitae, artist’s statement, work samples and any other concise information are vital to the review process, but please keep samples to a minimum.
 Work samples should relate as closely as possible to the proposed project and show that the artist has the ability to execute the project.
 The project should in some way advance the artist’s work.